gradio-app/gradio/CONTRIBUTING.md

 # Contributing to Gradio
 You can start by forking or cloning the repo (https://github.com/gradio-app/gradio.git) and creating your own branch to work from.

-All PRs must pass the continuous integration tests and receive approval from a member of the Gradio development team before they will be merged.
+Next, to install the local development version of Gradio:
+  * Navigate to the `/gradio` subfolder and run `pip install -e .`.

+When installing locally, you may also need to build the front end:
+  * Navigate to the `/frontend` subfolder and run `npm install`.
+  * Then run `npm run build`.

 ### Structure of the Repository